teambit/docs/docs/getting-started/11-test.md

 title: Test Components
 ---

+**all testers are created equal in Bit**.
 Component testing is another service provided by Bit Environments.
 Even though each environment implements its testing using different test runners and configurations, they all integrate into Bit processes in a similar way, and get executed using the same commands.

 The React environment uses Jest as its default test runner.
 To use a different Jest configuration or to use a different test runner, [see here](/docs/react/overview).